Kylie Jenner’s Bikini Booty Pic Sparks Diaper Comments On Instagram

 “I’m proud of myself, my heart, and my strength.
 Growing up in the light with a million eyes on you just isn’t normal.
 I’ve struggled with anxiety my whole young adult life and after my baby i dealt with all the internal ups and downs.
 I keep a whole lot to myself but just wanted to share and let you know I’m human. my life is not perfect and what you see here on social media is just the surface,” Jenner wrote on Instagram.

-Meanwhile, fans can see more of Kylie Jenner’s curves by following her on her social media accounts.
+Meanwhile, fans can see more of Kylie Jenner’s curves by following her social media accounts.